i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   be a separate proposal
 - Don't break anything that relies on 32-byte binary destination hashes, e.g. bittorrent
 - Maintain 0-RTT message delivery using ephemeral-static DH
+- Do not require buffering / queueing of messages at this protocol layer;
+  continue to support unlimited message delivery in both directions without waiting for a response
 - Upgrade to ephemeral-ephemeral DH after 1 RTT
 - Maintain handling of out-of-order messages
 - Maintain 256-bit security